 Represented by Denise Bibro Gallery and Boom Contemporary Art in New York City, Kimes' work has been included in more than 150 solo and group exhibitions in galleries and museums internationally.
-A Full Professor of Art at American University in Washington, DC, Kimes served as head of the studio art program there for 19 of the past 30 years, and led that program to national recognition, resulting in a successful campaign to design and build the Katzen Fine and Performing Arts Center and Museum.
-He is also Advisory Board Chair at New Art Examiner/Art Lantern magazine.
+Currently a Full Professor of Art at American University in Washington, DC, he served as head of their studio art program for 19 of the past 34 years, leading them to national recognition and a successful campaign to design and build the Katzen Fine and Performing Arts Center and Museum.
+He is also President of New Art Examiner/Art Lantern magazine.
 Don has decades of experience leading programs in Italy.
 As Artistic Director in the Visual Arts at the Chautauqua Institution for 33 years, he led their School of Art to National recognition.
-Previously he was on the faculty of the New York Studio School in Greenwich Village for ten years, and he also served as the Studio School's Program Director for five years.
+Previously he was on the faculty of the NY Studio School in Greenwich Village for nine years, where he also served as Program Director for five years.

-Kimes' curatorial practice is extensive, having organized dozens of major exhibitions throughout the United States and internationally over the past 30+ years.
-As an educator and cultural builder he is in his fourth decade as a practicing artist who also teaches: more than 5,000 art students have studied with him directly, and many thousands more indirectly, in the programs he has built and led in New York City, Chautauqua, Washington, DC, Rome and Umbria.
+Kimes' curatorial practice is extensive, having organized dozens of exhibitions throughout the United States and internationally over the past 30+ years.
+As an educator and cultural builder he is in his fourth decade as an actively practicing artist who also teaches: more than 5,000 students have studied with him directly, and many thousands more indirectly, in the programs he has built and led in New York City, Chautauqua, Washington, DC, Rome and Umbria.
 Kimes is on site for the 1st and second 2024 residency sessions.
 Guest artist Kurt Moyer will lead the third session)

 LOIS JUBECK, Managing Director

 Lois Jubeck has managed visual art programs, galleries and visual art initiatives for more than three decades.
 More than 16,000 full and part time students and residency participants have worked with her during that time period.
 For over 25 years she has helped to build and support programs for Americans in Italy.
 From 1988 through 2018 she was Managing Director of the nationally recognized visual arts program at the historic Chautauqua Institution.
 At Chautauqua, in addition to managing the Chautauqua School of Art, she co-founded and directed Logan Galleries for 18 years.
 Along with Kimes, she built Chautauqua's visual arts programs into one of the most respected summer artist residencies in America.
-VACI now includes the Chautauqua School of Art, eight galleries in the Fowler-Kellogg and Strohl Art Centers, and the Chautauqua Visual Arts Lecture series.
-In 2018 she stepped down from her position at Chautauqua in order to collaborate with Kimes and create the ACI (Art and Culture in Italy) Residency for artists, writers and scholars in Corciano, Italy.
+Chautauqua visual arts programs now include the Chautauqua School of Art, eight galleries in the Fowler-Kellogg and Strohl Art Centers, and the Chautauqua Visual Arts Lecture series.
+In 2018 she stepped down from her position at Chautauqua in order to collaborate with Kimes to create the ACI (Art and Culture in Italy) Residency for artists, writers and scholars in Corciano, Italy.

 Jubeck was also instrumental in helping to develop and support the American University's Art in Italy programs in Perugia and Corciano, Italy.
 Additionally, in recent years she has organized four Chautauqua in Italy programs in collaboration with the Pieve International Center.